 They also learn and think differently than others.
 Some are greatly challenged, requiring significant assistance in daily life, while others are high-functioning.

-There is no cure for autism, but with treatment, symptoms can improve.
+There is no cure for autism, but with support, symptoms can improve.

 In some children, autism symptoms are evident in the first few months of life.
 Other children don’t display symptoms until the age of two.
 Mild symptoms can be difficult to spot and may be mistaken for a shy temperament or the “terrible twos.”